bup/bup/Documentation/bup-bloom.md

 -c, \--check=*idxfile*
 :   checks the bloom file (counterintuitively outfile)
-    against the specified .idx file, first checks that the bloom filter is claiming to contain the .idx, then checks that it does actually contain all of the objects in the .idx.
+    against the specified `.idx` file, first checks that the bloom filter is claiming to contain the `.idx`, then checks that it does actually contain all of the objects in the `.idx`.
 Does not write anything and ignores the `-k` option.

 # BUP